Strong existence, pathwise uniqueness and chains of collisions in infinite Brownian particle systems: Pointwise estimates

 \section{Pointwise estimates}

+{In Section \ref{sec:finprop}, pathwise uniqueness was reduced to proving that the length $K^*(i,T)$ of collision chains reaching a fixed particle is almost surely finite.
+The purpose of this section is to develop the deterministic, pathwise estimates that will later be used to prove this finiteness.
+These estimates convert information about possible chains of collisions into inequalities involving the initial configuration and certain Brownian last-passage percolation quantities.}

-In this section we collect some pathwise estimates that will be needed in our proofs.
-Section \ref{sec:ptw1} considers a finite system whereas Section \ref{sec:ptw2} focuses on the infinite particle system.
-We remark that the estimates collected in Lemmas \ref{lem:lppcontrol}-\ref{lem:Xbds_plessq} (as well as Lemma \ref{lem:bd_by_fin}) hold with $\{B_j\}$ replaced with any collection of real continuous functions on $[0,\infty)$.
+{The section is organized as follows.
+In Section \ref{sec:ptw1} we first study finite systems started from packed initial conditions.
+Lemmas \ref{lem:lppcontrol} and \ref{lem:pkdubs} give upper and lower bounds for such systems in terms of the quantities $\cV^-_M$, $\cV^+_M$, and $\cW_M$, which are variants of Brownian last-passage percolation functionals, introduced below.
+In Section \ref{sec:ptw2} we use the comparison estimates from Section \ref{sec:finprop} (see Lemma \ref{lem:bd_by_fin}) to transfer the finite-system bounds to the infinite particle system.
+The resulting estimates, collected in Lemma \ref{lem:Xbds_plessq}, are the main pathwise input for the probabilistic arguments of Sections \ref{ssec:lpp} and \ref{sec:pfthm2.6}.} We remark that the estimates collected in Lemmas \ref{lem:lppcontrol}-\ref{lem:Xbds_plessq} (as well as Lemma \ref{lem:bd_by_fin}) hold with $\{B_j\}$ replaced with any collection of real continuous functions on $[0,\infty)$.